First approved: October 2013

 The College will apply its Guidelines for Testing Accommodation for Jurisprudence Examination candidates with a documented disability in accordance with the Ontario Human Rights Code to the point of “undue hardship”.

-A candidate who seeks testing accommodation due to a disability must provide a written request no less than six weeks before the Examination according to the process outlined in the Guidelines.
+A candidate who seeks testing accommodation due to a disability must provide a written request no less than 45 days before the Examination according to the process outlined in the Guidelines.

 College staff will review the application and supporting documentation, and may request additional information before deciding whether this policy can be applied and if reasonable testing accommodations can be provided.
 The College will provide the candidate with an acknowledgement of the agreement specifying the testing accommodations that will be provided.